 The scatter graph method is used to segregate mixed costs and is more accurate than the high-low method.
 Scatter-graph method segregates costs visually.
-By plotting relevant data points in a graph, the fixed and variable cost components can be determined from specific points on the graph.
+By plotting the relevant data, the fixed and variable cost components can be determined from specific points on the graph.

 Like all other methods of cost segregation, the scatter graph method follows the same cost function:

 y = a + bx

 where: y = total cost; a = total fixed costs; b = variable cost per level of activity (or units); x = level of activity (or number of units).

 The following data was gathered for five production runs of ABC Company.
 Estimate the cost function using the scatter graph method.

 Step 1: Plot the data points in a graph.

 Step 2: Estimate the line of best fit.